 Aizawa froze at the back of the group, halting his progress of tiptoeing away.
 With a disgruntled sigh, he ambled back in with the others.
 Today was not going to be good.

 The first thing they were made to do was to hold a three legged race outside.
 There were a total of eleven people, so L decided not to participate.
-Instead, he sat down on the one sparse piece of grass that was there and watched them.
+Instead, he sat down on the one sparse piece of grass that was outside the building and watched them.

 As Soichiro stood there with a cord tied around his leg, he had a sinking sensation that one might compare with dying a little inside.
 Tied to him stood Mogi, who gave a sheepish shrug.